hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 1. **Register and subscribe to the Developer Hub**
 [Register for a developer account](https://developer.service.hmrc.gov.uk/developer/registration) and subscribe to the services your need to use.
 2. **Understand Government Gateway authorisation**
-In order to use the CTC Traders API your software needs to interact with [Government Gateway by using OAuth2](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation).
+In order to use the CTC Traders API your software needs to interact with [Government Gateway by using OAuth 2.0](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation).
 3. **Create test user**
 To start testing your software, you need to generate [test users](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/api-platform-test-user/1.0).
 4. **Download reference data**